johnrm174/model-railway-signalling/README.md

 ## Signal Functions
 <pre>
 Currently supported types:
+  Currently supported types:
     Colour Light Signals - 3 or 4 aspect or 2 aspect (home, distant or red/ylw)
            - with or without a position light subsidary signal
            - with or without route indication feathers (maximum of 5)
+           - with or without a theatre type route indicator
+           - With or without Release Control (Release on Red or Release on Yellow) Semaphore Signals - Home or Distant
+           - with or without junction arms (RH and LH arms supported)
+           - with or without subsidaries (Main, LH or RH arms supported - for Home signals only)
-          - with or without a theatre type route indicator Ground Position Light Signals
+           - with or without a theatre type route indicator (for Home signals only)
+           - With or without Release Control (Release on Red only) Ground Position Light Signals
           - groud position light or shunt ahead position light
           - either early or modern (post 1996) types